-The e-cigarette industry is enjoying great success across the United States with over 10 percent of all American adults - an estimated 20 million people - currently vaping.
-Profits are high, with revenue from the vaping industry doubling in value from $1.75bn in 2013 to $3.5bn in only a two-year space of time.
+The e-cigarette industry, also knowing as vaping, is enjoying great success across the United States with over 10 percent of all American adults - ie, an estimated 20 million people - currently vaping.
+Profits are also through the roof, with revenue from the vaping industry doubling in value from $1.75bn in 2013 to $3.5bn in only a two-year space of time.

 Based on all the research that we've done, you never know what you're getting [with vaping juice].
 It could be higher nicotine concentration; it could be lower.
 Although lower might sound better, you're going to need to smoke more to get what your body is used to.

 Most e-cigarette users are either former or current smokers, with many taking a gamble on vaping being less detrimental to their health than traditional tobacco, simply because less is currently known about the new device.

 But with research into e-cigarettes already struggling to keep up with new developments and changing statistics, how do consumers know which products to trust?

 In terms of mechanics, the way an e-cigarette works is mostly straightforward.
 A battery-powered atomiser heats up a liquid mixture known as "juice", which is then transformed into vapour and then inhaled by the user.
 It is both the juice and the evolving vaping device that are creating health-related concerns for organisations like the Centres for Disease Control and Prevention (CDC) and researchers alike.